Hudson Link: History

+The route network of the proposed bus service added more express services to White Plains, connecting with the Metro-North Harlem Line.
+Planners argued that trips from Rockland County to New York City would be faster via White Plains, despite that route's additional travel distance compared to trips via Tarrytown and the Hudson Line.
+Opposition from Rockland County political leaders and residents caused the service to be revised to offer more service to Tarrytown.
 The other proposed routes from the 2014 study have become future provisions of the network, which will be expanded on "as ridership warrants".
 There are some initiative to roll out the White Plains-Port Chester service (proposed Platinum route), but no implementation schedule is set for that, or the other future provisions.